On the Wings of Inferno

-On the Wings of Inferno is the sixth album by Asphyx.
+On the Wings of Inferno is the sixth studio album by Dutch death metal band Asphyx.
 It was released in 2000 by Century Media Records.
 Short after its release, Asphyx disbanded again, and On the Wings of Inferno would be their final studio album until they reunited in 2007 and released the seventh album, Death...The Brutal Way, in 2009.

 This album was re-released on 13 November 2009 as a remastered version.